-- Acrylic snowflakes (optional)
+- Acrylic snowflakes

-4. I then taped the two ends of this doubled laminate sheet together to form a large, short cylinder as the main chamber of the castle.
+4. I then taped the two ends of this long doubled laminate sheet together to form a large, short cylinder as the main chamber of the castle.

-To make the balcony railing, I cut a rectangle from the second laminate sheet – the length of which is the same length as the curved side of the semi circle.
+To make the balcony railing, I cut a rectangle from the same additional laminate sheet – the length of which is the same length as the curved side of the semi circle.
 I used the utility knife to cut inverted triangle spaces out of this rectangle.

 To assemble the balcony, I taped the flat side of the semi circle into place along the bottom of the balcony opening.
 I taped one side of the balcony railing rectangle into position on the castle wall and then taped the long side along the semi circle (this was the trickiest part of this whole project), finally securing the second side to the castle wall.

-I then cut away part of the sides of the sheet representing the castle wall to make it appear more pointed, just like Elsa’s castle.
+6. I then cut away part of the sides of the laminate sheet containing the balcony to make it appear more pointed, just like Elsa’s castle (see above).
 I rounded the top point so the laminate was not sharp.

-I secured the batting into place with a little hot glue along the edge of the castle cake board and masking tape loops on the reverse side to secure it to the table top.
+I secured the batting into place with a little hot glue along the edge of the castle cake board and used masking tape loops on the reverse side to secure it to the table top.